Inácio (footballer, born 1996)

-Inácio Carneiro dos Santos, known as Inácio (born 29 January 1996) is a Brazilian football player who plays as a left-back for Inhumas.
+Inácio Carneiro dos Santos (born 29 January 1996), known as Inácio, is a Brazilian footballer who plays as a left-back for Inhumas.

-Club career
+Career

-He made his professional debut in the Segunda Liga for Porto B on 21 September 2016 in a game against Sporting Covilhã.
+Inácio made his professional debut in the Segunda Liga for Porto B on 21 September 2016 in a game against Sporting Covilhã.

 He made his debut for the main squad of Porto on 29 November 2016 in a 2016–17 Taça da Liga game against Belenenses.

 On 8 January 2019, Guarani FC announced that they had signed Inácio on a season-long loan deal.